1coderookie/Kobra2MaxInsights/docs/hardware/bed.md

 ---

 ## Z-Offset Sensor
-The z-offset sensor is located at the rear right hand side of the bedplate, next to the bed's wiring connector and the silicone block for wiping the nozzle.
+The z-offset sensor is located at the right hand side at the back of the bedplate, next to the silicone block for wiping the nozzle.
 The sensor itself is a round, spring loaded metallic piece of 10mm diameter.
 It's being pushed down by the nozzle and then closes a contact in the inside of the sensor's housing (so it's actually just a switch).

 ![Z-offset sensor and silicone block](../assets/images/bed_K2Pro_z-sensor_topview_web.jpg)